MarkWarneke/markwarneke.github.io/_posts/2019-08-22-Integration-Test-infrastructure-as-code.md

 time: 8
 ---

-how can you tell that an Azure Resource Manager template is valid and deployable?
+How can you tell that an Azure Resource Manager template is valid and deployable?
 We found that you can only safely say a template is tested if you have deployed it once.
 In this blog post we are exploring how to write integration tests for Infrastrucutre as Code.